 Working from outside to choosing the right model to serve double duty for the fairway and the wood lot is picking a well-rounded unit that does most things well.

 Choose the most accurate unit.
 This will pay dividends every time you use it.
-Make sure you get one that has battery life that is long enough to use all day on the course.
-Get the best optical quality you can get so you won’t have a headache.
+Make sure you get one that has a battery life that is long enough to use all day on the course.
+Get the best optical quality possible so you won’t have a headache.